All Episodes

 See, I can't resist.

-You say you work with the NSA.
+You say you work with the NSA and the Secret Service.

-Now, I have had some dealings with the Secret Service, because every time somebody predicts that a president will get assassinated, two Secret Service guys come to see me.
+Now, I have had some dealings with the Secret Service because every time somebody predicts that a president will get assassinated, two Secret Service guys come to see me.

 And I've noted that these guys absolutely have no sense of humor whatsoever.

-Is it that way with the NSA?
+Is it that way with the NSA, you know, other agencies?

 Well, maybe.